 Internship opportunities are available during fall, spring, and summer semesters and are posted on Handshake during the preceding semester.
 Follow us on Instagram, Facebook, or LinkedIn for application announcements.
 Applicants are encouraged to apply via Handshake but may also submit their cover letter, resume, and writing sample via email to Jolie Hale, publishing assistant, at halejm@mailbox.sc.edu.

-What is a writing sample?
+What is a writing sample and why do we want one?

 A writing sample can be many things, and its primary function is to show off your writing and communication skills.
 At the University of South Carolina Press we ask intern applicants to submit a writing sample to give us insight into their skills and interests.
 Your writing sample can be from a course assignment, a previous internship, a personal book review, or relevant club/volunteer experience.